Access to Yamagata

 - 17 min to Sendai Station

-- Easy transfer to Senzan Line or Express bus in Sendai station
+- Easy transfer to Senzan Line or Express bus at Sendai Station

-Sendai Airport Access Line provides direct operation from Sendai Airport Station to JR Sendai Station and the required time between them is 25 minutes (17 minutes by rapid train).
+Sendai Airport Access Line provides direct access from Sendai Airport to JR Sendai Station (25 minutes) (17 minutes by rapid train).

 Airport Train Details